JusKillmeQik/PoE-Leveling-Guide/README.md

 >These can be changed directly in the script under the HOTKEYS section if you'd like different bindings.

 ##### Display/Hide the whole Leveling Guide overlay
+Alt+F1
-Alt+F1 (May need to change default NVidia screenshot binding)
+(May need to change default NVidia screenshot bindings)

 ##### Display/Hide the zone layout overlay
 Alt+F2